shuyanshtx/CPMS/README.md

-To create tables in the database, go to the backend/db package, Edit MySQLTableCreation to add new tables to the AWS database (use IntelliJ extension to show MySQL db)
+To create tables in the database, go to the backend/db package, edit MySQLTableCreation to add new tables to the AWS database (use IntelliJ extension to show MySQL db)
 ```
 javac MySQLDBUtil.java MySQLTableCreation.java
 java MySQLTableCreation